 - Season and thicken broth: Taste the broth for seasoning.
 Add chicken base (this is optional, but I like to add a little chicken base to boost the flavor) and season generously with salt and pepper to taste.
 In a small bowl, whisk together the reserved 1 cup of cooking liquid with the flour until smooth.
 Stir mixture into the gently bubbling broth (should become slightly thickened, but not as thick as a gravy.)

 - Make the dumplings: In a mixing bowl, whisk together the flour, cornmeal, baking powder, and salt.
-Make a well in the center and of the dry ingredients, then add eggs milk and melted butter to the well.
+Make a well in the center of the dry ingredients; add eggs milk and melted butter to the well.
 Use a fork to whisk the wet ingredients together, then stir in the dry ingredients until everything is combined.

 - Assemble the chicken and dumplings: Add reserved chicken meat to the pot and stir.
 Drop tablespoon-size dollops of the dumpling mixture to the bubbling soup (It’s fine if they sink a bit – they will pop up as they cook.)
 Place the lid on the pot and simmer for 20 minutes until the dumplings have puffed up and are cooked through.